Best Shoes and Sandals

 We receive many questions about the best footwear for rafting trips.
-An overwhelming number of rafting shoes and sandals makes finding the ideal protection challenging.
+The overwhelming number of rafting shoes and sandals on the market makes finding the ideal protection challenging.
 In this post we break down our favorite options for rafting, hiking and camping in Grand Canyon.

 Rafting Shoes or Sandals

 For rafting Grand Canyon we prefer sandals to shoes while on the river.
 Sandals dry fast while river shoes keep feet wet and in this case warm for one to two weeks.
 That warm wet environment leads to fungal problems hence the preference for sandals.
 If you still want to go with a shoe for rafting avoid the slip on water (aqua) shoes.
 They fall off easily and the soles are too thin.
 Also avoid wetsuit booties since they have no arch support, thin soles, and dry slowly.

 On rivers other than in Grand Canyon and the desert of Utah, rafting shoes can work well.
 Check out Astrals, Addidas, or bring an old pair of running/tennis shoes.

 There are some hybrids that incorporate the stability and toe protection of shoes while being airy to allow for quick drying like sandals.
 By far the most popular in this class is Keens.

 Keens makes great shoes for hiking and rafting.
 They are well constructed and can be put to good use after your river trip.
 The biggest downside is the way they collect sand in the footbeds – which can be mitigated by wearing socks.
 Unfortunately wearing socks does increase the chances of getting a foot fungus.
 The hard soles provide poor traction on wet rocks.
 Fortunately, this isn’t typically a problem in the sandy Grand Canyon.
 Keens are the best river sandals for hiking with their excellent toe protection, stability and durability.